 Get ready to challenge our assumptions and boost your expectations – following the voyage of the Vikings is full of unanticipated and thoroughly wondrous thrills and now that amazing opportunity is at your fingertips.

 Pack your bags, charge your camera, and find out why so many return for Holland America Voyage of the Vikings year after year.
-Cruise Specialists is also offering 5 exclusive tours during this sailing to our guests, so you can go even deeper than some of the ideas listed here.
+Cruise Specialists is offering exclusive perks on this sailing to enhance your experience even further, enjoy an experienced Voyage Host, exclusive shore tours, cocktail parties and more.

 Red Bay, Labrador, Canada